-These best practices are from an interview with the co-head of Phase 5's innovation practice and customer journey mapping expert: MICHAEL DOLENKO.
+These best practices are from an interview with the co-head of Phase 5's innovation practice and customer journey mapping expert: Michael Dolenko.

-Focus on the Category, not your Company
+Focus on the category, not your company

-The customer journey map (CJM) is the answer to the question: How does my customer experience the relationship with my company?
+Question: The customer journey map (CJM) is the answer to the question: How does my customer experience the relationship with my company?
 Does that mean I should start by understanding when the customer first heard of us?

-MICHAEL: It's important for companies working on a customer journey map to understand that CJM starts before there is a relationship with your company.
+Michael: It's important for companies working on a customer journey map to understand that CJM starts before there is a relationship with your company.
 That has traditionally been a problem with all sorts of analytic approaches.
 Companies have been focused on the point at which money changes hands, or on brand awareness.
 Those are important moments, to be sure, but they're hardly the start of the journey, and if you start there you're missing most of the picture.